d2l-ai/d2l-en/chapter_crashcourse/naive-bayes.md

 plt.show()
 ```

 As we can see, this classifier works pretty well in many cases.
 However, the second last digit shows that it can be both incompetent and overly confident of its incorrect estimates.
 That is, even if it is horribly wrong, it generates probabilities close to 1 or 0.
 Not a classifier we should use very much nowadays any longer.
-To see how well it performs overall, let's compute the overall acuracy of the classifier.
+To see how well it performs overall, let's compute the overall accuracy of the classifier.

 ```{.python .input  n=5}
 # initialize counter